Do psychology students feel their UK degree offers value for money?

 What should universities do next?

-• Minimise out‑of‑pocket spend through kit loans, software access and explicit cost maps for modules and projects.
+• Minimise out-of-pocket spend through kit loans, software access, and explicit cost maps for modules and projects.

 How Student Voice Analytics helps you

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.